willstepp/writings/hunger/hunger-01.md

   The boy said no more.
 He looked more lost than ever.
 Ama thought for a moment and her face brightened.
   “Look at me, Mika.
 Listen.”
   He did so.
   “Your heart is divided.
-Two paths have appeared in front of you.
-Until you find the way that connects them, to find the balance, you will never have peace in your heart.
+The path you walk has diverged and now there are two paths in front of you.
+But often there is a hidden path that connects the two, somewhere down the way.
+You must find this connection, or else you will never have peace in your heart.
 But cheer up, son.
-Your friends will always be here for you.
+Your friends will wait for you.
 You will play games with them again, like it was before.
-But first you must find the balance.”
+But first you must find the path that connects.”
   His eyes filled with tears.
   “Is that all true?
 Can it really be that way?”
   “It is true.”